 The Omohundro Institute is pleased to offer fellowships for scholars at all levels working in partnership with special collections libraries and historical societies.
 The Fellowships for Digital Collections are part of the Lapidus Initiative.
 In concert with other OI projects promoting creative use of digital tools and materials, these fellowships are intended to bring scholars and collections specialists together to make collections available for digital scholarship.

-The fellowship awards up to $5,000 to the holding library and to the scholar whose research relies on, or will be greatly enhanced by, the digitization of a collection or partial collection of materials related to early America, broadly conceived, before 1820.
+The fellowship awards up to $5,000 to the holding library/archive and to the scholar whose research relies on, or will be greatly enhanced by, the digitization of a collection or partial collection of materials related to early America, broadly conceived, before 1820.
 Scholars must partner with special collections libraries that will digitize the needed materials with the funds from the fellowship.

 For the purposes of the application, digitization should be considered broadly.
 It may include (but is not limited to): the photographing of manuscripts, newspapers, graphic materials, or rare books; the scanning of index cards; the cataloging of rare materials; the enhancement of digital catalog records; or the inventorying of manuscript collections.
 We welcome project proposals employing materials from libraries and archives of all sizes.
 If you have questions about this program or the application process, including how to construct a detailed budget, please contact Martha Howard at email@example.com.